sigma512/outlearn-publishing/modules/tour-outlearn.md

 # Anatomy of a Path

 Learning Paths are core to the Outlearn experience.
 Each of them has an outline page where you can get a quick overview of what's inside the Path.
 As an example, check out the [outline for this Path](https://pilot.outlearn.com/learn/outlearn/start-learning).
+You can see a screenshot below.

 ![Outline page](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/outline.png)